Port of Wakkanai

 The Port of Wakkanai (稚内港) is a major port located in the Municipality of Wakkanai, Hokkaido Prefecture, Japan.
 Sakhalin lies about 62.81 kilometers (39.03 mi) to the north.
-Many ferries that go/come to/from Rishiri Island, Rebun Island and Sakhalin in Russia stop.
+Many ferries that go/come to/from Rishiri Island, Rebun Island and stop in Sakhalin in Russia.
 It is also a distribution center for industrial materials and essential items for residents in the North of Hokkaido.
 Otherwise, the port is a base for inshore and offshore fisheries, and the port plays a role in Sakhalin-III.
 In 2007, the port was registered as Minato Oasis (みなとオアシス), and it was named "Minato Oasis Wakkanai" (みなとオアシスわっかない) by the Ministry of Land, Infrastructure, Transport and Tourism.

 Lanes

 These lanes depart from Wakkanai International Ferry Terminal (also known as Wakkanai Ferry Terminal).
 It is located in the Port of Wakkanai.

 History

 Wakkanai Port originated when the Matsumae Domain Lords established facilities for paying taxes during the Edo era of Japan.
 In the Meiji era, the port was regarded as an example of the cultivation of Hokkaido.
 Moreover, the port helped in developing the neighboring city of Wakkanai, which provided access to Karafuto after the Russo-Japanese War.